Calibration names used by transducer specific raw variables

 20 |

-Used by raw variables that can have logging settings
+Used by raw variables that can have logging or processing settings

 See also: